Caesar Watson of Plymouth and His Freedom Suit

 …assaulting the plaintiff at Louisbourg on 1 August 1758 and imprisoning him “in a vessel, where he was with force as aforesaid, close confined by the said Elkanah fo the space of thirty days from that time.
 And the said Caesar further saith that the said Elkanah afterwards, towit on the first day of September , he the said Elkanah at Plymouth aforesaid with force and arms again assaulted, and bound and imprisoned and unjustly held him at the said Caesar in bondage and servitude to him the said Elkanah for a long time afterwards…whereby the said Elkanah has made great but unjust gains, and many other wrongs and injuries he [did to] Caesar during the time…wherein the said Elkanah has unjustly restrained him the said Caesar of his Lawful liberty, all which is against our peace, and to the damage of the said Caesar as he saith the sum of one hundred and eighty pounds.
 Appealed by deft…

-Elkanah Watson’s appeal fared no better and it’s worth noting that Watson did not retain Benjamin Kent on appeal, rather he enlisted the services of John Adams.
+Elkanah Watson’s appeal fared no better and it’s worth noting that Watson did not retain Paine on appeal, rather he enlisted the services of John Adams.
 And that’s not Caesar’s entire story.

 Strikingly, his narrative becomes more remarkable when we examine events previously to his freedom suit.
 A few years after Louisbourg, Caesar married Hester Winslow (enslaved by Edward Winslow) and in 1768 the couple had a daughter Eunice.
 The industrious Caesar did not want a life of enslavement for little Eunice; when the child was aged 3 months, Caesar asked Edward Winslow for Eunice’s freedom and Winslow granted her manumission.
 But Winslow would not materially support the child and with both parents being held in slavery, Caesar and Harriet needed to find support for the child

 At age 2, the Watsons apprenticed their daughter to Isaac Lobdell of Plympton for 17 years.
-In exchange, Lobdell agreed not only to provide food, shelter, and apparel, Eunice would be taught to read and write.
+In exchange, Lobdell agreed not only to provide food, shelter and apparel, but Eunice would also be taught to read and write.
 Caesar was never not freedom-minded; from Louisbourg to his newborn daughter and to the court system, Caesar Watson spent 12 years plotting liberation for himself and his family.

 Mand, Frank (2016, Nov 27).
 “Caesar Watson’s tale highlight of 1749 Courthouse Thanksgiving ceremony”.
 WickedLocal.com]